What is slalom?

 For more information:

-For more information on slalom in the UK visit www.canoeslalom.co.uk
+For more information and dates of slalom events visit www.canoeslalom.co.uk

 For technique information try the Canoe Slalom Technique Library